The No-Scalpel Vasectomy Procedure at Gentle Procedures Dallas

 Fascial interposition can be carried out using titanium metal clips which are left permanently in the scrotum, or with dissolvable thread.
 Dr. McAuliff’s preference is to use the dissolvable thread, so as not to leave any foreign bodies in the scrotum.

 The fine tubes are then gently placed back into the scrotum and the tiny opening heals within days and soon becomes invisible.
 There is very little bleeding with the no-scalpel technique.
 No stitches are needed to close the tiny opening, which heals quickly, without a scar.

 Our clinic also offers a different method of anesthesia called “No-Needle Anesthesia”, which eliminates the need for a needle entering the scrotum.
 This is accomplished by using an air pressure device (Mada-jet) which is quicker, safer, and more comfortable for patients.

-The animated image here shows both standard anaesthetic injection with a syringe and the no-needle option with an air injector.
-You can compare the two techniques and see how the air injector pushes the anaesthetic through the pores in the scrotal skin with a burst of air.
+The animated image here shows both standard anesthetic injection with a syringe and the no-needle option with an air injector.
+You can compare the two techniques and see how the air injector pushes the anesthetic through the pores in the scrotal skin with a burst of air.

 Benefits of No-Scalpel Male Vasectomy

 Studies have shown an eight times lower complication rate, quicker healing, and less intra-operative discomfort for a no-scalpel vasectomy compared to the more conventional approach.
 Not all vasectomy providers prefer this technique, but we feel that it is clearly preferable to do a vasectomy through a tiny central opening versus making larger cuts requiring sutures and a more complex recovery.